edlwang/ProbabilisticMLFinalProject/index.md

 ```

-  Here, you can see that the reconstructions are almost identical to the original voxel, with some minute differences in the "shape" and extent of the reconstruction.
-Particularly, the clouds are more "rounded" than the original, possibly caused by the proliferation of elliptical shapes in the training data, and potential unimodality of generations.
-Regardless, it still reconstructs most of the shape.

-It's important to note that in our visualizations, we set a threshold and only display voxels with values ABOVE that threshold.
-Thus, different threshold values reflect a different level of confidence.
-In these graphics, we use a value of .3.
+The training and validation loss curves for the VAE reconstruction task (Figure {figure}`reconLossC`) demonstrate successful convergence.
+Both losses decrease rapidly initially and then plateau, indicating that the model learned to effectively reconstruct the target voxel shapes from the input latent representation.
+The small, stable gap between the training and validation loss suggests minimal overfitting.

+Qualitatively, the reconstructions shown in Figures {figure}`reconImages` and {figure}`reconImages2` are visually very similar to the original ground truth voxels.
+The VAE effectively captures the overall shape and extent of the objects.
+Minor differences are observable, particularly a tendency for the reconstructed shapes to appear slightly more "rounded" or smoother than the originals.
+This could potentially stem from the continuous nature of the latent space, the prevalence of spherical/ellipsoidal shapes in the training data influencing the learned prior, or the inherent smoothing effect of the convolutional decoder.
+Despite these subtle variations, the high fidelity of the reconstructions confirms the VAE's capability in learning a compressed representation and accurately decoding it back to the voxel space.

+It is important to note that these visualizations employ a threshold (0.3); only voxels with a predicted occupancy probability above this value are displayed.
+Varying this threshold would alter the visual appearance by reflecting different confidence levels in the reconstruction.